Human Rights Advising

 Harassment that is related to one or more of the prohibited grounds of discrimination set out in the Human Rights Code is considered discrimination under this policy.

-If you feel that you may have been subjected to discrimination, contact us.
-We’ll get back to you as soon as we are able to acknowledge your inquiry and advise on next steps: humanrights@equity.ubc.ca
+If you feel that you may have been subjected to discrimination or have concerns related to discrimination, please contact us by submitting a request for advising.
+We’ll get back to you as soon as we are able to acknowledge your inquiry and advise on next steps.
+We also provide training and education to leaders, units and campus groups.

 Trans and Gender Diversity Support